fluxx-lang/ReactiveData/README.md

 ReactiveData brings a few advantages over the simple INotifyPropertyChanged:

 - Dependencies are tracked automatically, fine grained, and updated dynamically as they change.
 That makes it easy to use and efficient.
-- Updates, even to a complex graph where several pieces of data change, are guaranteed to be _glitch_ free, never capturing data in an intermediate state.
+- Updates, even to a complex graph where several pieces of data change, are guaranteed to be _glitch free_, never capturing data in an intermediate state.

 The magic of automatic dependencies and glitch free updates happen via a similar algorithm to MobX, described in detail [here](https://hackernoon.com/becoming-fully-reactive-an-in-depth-explanation-of-mobservable-55995262a254).